 I came to understand the true meaning and value of a business relationship over 10 years ago after spending thousands of dollars in traditional advertisements with little return.
 This is not to say that traditional advertising is wrong – I just didn’t have the money to do it!
-I then realized that without the funds to do consistent traditional advertising, I had to develop business relationships that would provide referrals, as well as resources.
+I then realized that without the funds to do consistent, traditional advertising, I had to develop business relationships that would provide referrals, as well as resources.

-Three important steps in building a solid business relationship is 1) to show a genuine interest in the other person’s business 2) be willing to listen and 3) be willing to give as much as you receive.
+Three important steps in building a solid business relationship is 1) to show a genuine interest in the other person’s business, 2) be willing to listen, and 3) be willing to give as much as you receive.

 A one-ended relationship will give you a one-ended result!
 If your only reason for developing a relationship with someone is to get business from them or always receive referrals – you still don’t understand what a business relationship is!

-If you decide that this person is someone that you would be interested in developing a relationship with then you must be willing to give that person referrals, make suggestions and even shown concern about the well-being of their business.
+If you decide that this person is someone you would be interested in developing a relationship with then you must be willing to give that person referrals, make suggestions and even show concern about the well-being of their business.
 From time to time you might even want to send them newspaper or magazine clippings, or email articles that might be of interest to them.

 Follow-up and Trust

-“Say what you mean and mean what you say”.
+“Say what you mean and mean what you say.”
 If you have made a promise to provide information, a proposal, referral or other resources, P-L-E-A-S-E do so!
 Not doing so can cause a lack of trust and set you back in developing the relationship.

 It’s difficult to determine how many new relationships to develop weekly, however, you must have a measuring tool or else you won’t achieve your goals.
 If you go to at least one networking event per week, you’ll have plenty of people to talk to and to discover whether or not they are compatible with you.

 Remember, it takes time to build trust and develop a true and real business relationship.
-Don’t rush it and most of all don’t think you have to go far to do it.
+Don’t rush it and most of all, don’t think you have to go far to do it.

-Now, go back through your Rolodex or contact database, look at the business cards laying around in your office, go back through your local community papers, look at the phone calls or emails you forget to respond to and you’ll find your diamonds – I bet you’re richer than you think!
+Now, go back through your contact list, database, look at the business cards laying around in your office, go back through your local community papers, look at the phone calls or emails you forget to respond to and you’ll find your diamonds – I bet you’re richer than you think!

 About the Author

 Trina Newby is a Business Consultant and Success Coach.
 She is also the CEO and Founder of Women About Biz.
-Visit today at http://www.womenaboutbiz.net/.
+Visit today at https://www.womenaboutbiz.net/.